 The Director of Emergency Operations is responsible for maintaining the readiness of the EOC, identifying support staff, and ensuring adequate training to perform in the assigned positions.
 County departments have been requested to designate personnel who can be made available for training and to work in the EOC during an activation.
-Other departments may be requested to provide assistance in an emergency.
+Other departments may be requested to help in an emergency.
 The following responsibilities are necessary to support and coordinate operations during an emergency:

-- Providing coordination of resources and emergency communications in support of an incident. - Maintaining contact with incorporated and neighboring jurisdictions. - Maintaining the EOC in an operating mode, or ensuring the EOC space can be converted into an operating condition upon activation. - Ensuring EOC staff operate in accordance with ICS, SEMS, and NIMS. - Ensuring accurate record keeping. - Developing and identifying duties of staff, use of display and message forms, and appropriate procedures for activation. - Maintaining proficiency with WebEOC and promotion of WebEOC use with partner agencies. - Maintaining an accurate inventory of OES supplies available for response. - Arranging Emergency Management Mutual Aid (EMMA) Coordination for needs into and out of the OA. - Establishing a procedure for the OA to request resources from the EOC within ESF-07.
+- Providing coordination of resources and emergency communications in support of an incident. - Maintaining contact with incorporated and neighboring jurisdictions. - Maintaining the EOC in an operating mode or ensuring the EOC space can be converted into an operating condition upon activation. - Ensuring EOC staff operate in accordance with ICS, SEMS, and NIMS. - Ensuring accurate record keeping. - Developing and identifying duties of staff, use of display and message forms, and appropriate procedures for activation. - Maintaining proficiency with virtual platforms. - Maintaining an accurate inventory of OES supplies available for response. - Arranging Emergency Management Mutual Aid (EMMA) Coordination for needs into and out of the OA. - Establishing a procedure for the OA to request resources from the EOC within ESF-07.